 “As someone who's been married a few years, I can tell you I have zero recollection of who gave me what gifts, with the exception of a collection of handwritten recipes from the assorted guests at my bridal shower,” says Clayman.
 “I would be heartbroken if the stress of gift-giving or the financial burden of travel marred anyone's experience of my wedding, and most of the clients I've worked with have expressed the same.”

-What's Your Role in a Wedding?
+Remember Your Role in the Wedding

-At the end of the day, it’s worth keeping in mind that all the bride and groom really want is your support and attendance.
+At the end of the day, it’s worth keeping in mind that all the to-be-weds really want is your support and attendance.
 Being a wedding guest is not about ruining your finances to play the part.
 It’s about showing that you care for your friend or loved one and that you’re there for this momentous occasion.
 So long as you keep that in mind, you should be fine.